tk421ade/plexrr/README.md

 plexrr clean --confirm           # Ask for confirmation before each deletion plexrr clean --dry-run           # Show what would be removed without making changes plexrr clean --verbose           # Show detailed debug information

+# Delete movies from Radarr based on filters
+plexrr delete                    # Show what would be deleted (dry run) plexrr delete --execute          # Actually delete the movies and their files plexrr delete --confirm          # Ask for confirmation before each deletion plexrr delete --has-size         # Only delete movies with files plexrr delete --no-size          # Only delete movies without files plexrr delete --days 60          # Only delete movies older than 60 days plexrr delete --watchlist        # Only delete movies in watchlist plexrr delete --no-watchlist     # Only delete movies not in watchlist plexrr delete --availability radarr  # Only delete movies only in Radarr plexrr delete --status watched   # Only delete watched movies plexrr delete --tag unwanted     # Only delete movies with specific tag
 ```

 ## License